DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 ## 1.8 Solution

 A solution for this tutorial is provided in `[repository_path]/examples/restaurant_tutorial/src`.
 There you find all described files, and states as well as an executable restaurant_state_machine and all related files, generated during the planning process.
-To load the restaurant_state_machine, which is located inside of the restaurant_state_pool, you must add the library path `[repository_path]/examples/restaurant_tutorial/src/restaurant_state_pool` with the key `restaurant_state_pool` to RAFCON.
+To load the restaurant_state_machine, which is located inside of the restaurant_state_pool, you must add the library path `[repository_path]/examples/restaurant_tutorial/src/restaurant_state_pool` using the key `restaurant_state_pool` to RAFCON.